RedLeader962/RedLeader962.github.io/_posts/2020-06-01-a-reflexion-on-design-and-implementation.md

 ---
-published: false
+published: true
 layout: distill
-title: A reflection on design, architecture and implementation details
+title: A reflection on design, architecture and implementation details in Deep Reinforcement Learning
-description: This essay is my journey through that reflection process and the lessons I have learned on the importance of design decisions, architectural decisions and implementation details in Deep Reinforcement Learning policy gradient class algorithms.
+description: My journey through that reflection process and the lessons I have learned on the importance of design decisions, architectural decisions and implementation details in Deep Reinforcement Learning.

 authors:
   - name: Luc Coupal